mendozaaalvaro-oss/2025-se-tech-challenge/README.md

 - `serverAPI`: Backend API URL
 - `appOrigin`: Frontend application URL

-After updating this file, restart both the frontend and backend servers for the changes to take effect.
+After updating this file, start both the frontend and backend servers for the changes to take effect.
 Dockerfile is configured to run `yarn start`.

 ## Architecture Diagram